-It may be drawing near to summer’s closing time, but mountain bike holidays are good for year-round experiences.
-Plus, when it comes to off-road trips, there is a strong argument in favour of looking no further than the British Isles.
+As the summer approaches, it’s time to start planning summer adventures on two wheels.
+When it comes to off-road trips, there is a strong argument in favour of looking no further than the British Isles.

 The UK has an embarrassment of riches when it comes to MTB destinations, with everything from family friendly bike parks to rides that take you deep into the wilderness.
 We’ve compiled five of the best destinations for such a holiday that are sure not only to put your off-road skills to the test, but also help you kick back and relax.